Chapter 10: ERP Procurement System or Buying Module

 A supplier quotation is a document specifying the items, conditions, and costs of the goods/services a supplier is willing to provide to your business within a specified period.
 Suppliers that have been granted limited access to your ERP can view the relevant RFQs and respond to them within the ERP with a drafT supplier quotation.

 A purchase order is a binding contract between you and your supplier.
-The contract details the agreed-upon terms and conditions (e.G., Taxes, time frame) of your purchase from them within a given period of time.
+The contract details the agreed-upon terms and conditions (e.G., Taxes, time frame) of your purchase from them within a given period.
 After this step, the logistics are generally handled using inventory and accounting modules.

 Your chosen ERP software may also have purchase taxes & charges templates, which are templates that you can create to apply tax conditions to any items you buy.